anupampatil44/CSCI-567_ML_Project/README.md

 This repository contains the following modules:
 1. Dataset:
    a.
 Pre-processing modules for the Reddit and IMDB datasets.
    b.
 Modified dataset containing the questions e generated based on context to get better results.
-Uses a Llama-2 script to augment the dataset.
+It uses a Llama-2 script to augment the dataset.
 3. Sarcasm Detection: We built a separate model for sarcasm detection as a baseline.
-4. Sarcasm Generation:
+4. Sarcasm Generation:<br>
-   a.
-"Prompt-based-approach.ipynb" - Mistral-7b prompt-based version.
+   a. `Prompt-based-approach.ipynb` - Our prompt-based approach which uses Mistral-7b.<br>
-   b.
-"Sarcasm_GPT2_training_&_inference.ipynb" - Finetuned version of GPT-2.
-Contains the 2 approaches using different hyperparameters and tokenizers(casual and seq2seq).
+   b. `Sarcasm_GPT2_training_&_inference.ipynb` - Finetuned version of GPT-2 (the model we obtained our best results on).
+You may follow the notebook for the reproduction of results. <br>
+   c. `training-causal_lm_sarcasm_generation.py` - Generalised training script for all our baselines as a Causal-LM task.
+   d. `training-seq2seq_sarcasm_generation.py` - Generalised training script for all our baselines as a Seq2Seq task.
-5. Results: This contains the inference of the generated comments as calculated by our detection model along with their accuracy, F-1 scores, precision, and recall.
+6. Results: This contains the inference of the generated comments calculated by our detection model along with their accuracy, F-1 scores, precision, and recall.
-6. Generated sarcastic comments: Csv file containing all the generated responses by our models.
+7. Generated sarcastic comments: CSV file containing all the generated responses by our models.